LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time.md

 or broken laws,

-no spirits
+no floating spirits

 adrift in love.

 &nbsp;

-I got shelter,
+I got my shelter,

 my body is whole,